neesarg-yb/N-gene/SD1/Asteroids/Docs/Readme.txt

 		Button_A to shoot
 - Juice implemented (1 total)
 	* Player have 3 lives; and if he dies 3 times, game will restart after 5 seconds.

-Deep Learning:
-	After implementing a feature, I don't take an extra step of making my code efficient.
-Many times, I just keep the original somewhat-hacky code which I have written in first place.
-I need to take that extra step, every time.
-	Never procrastinate!
-Always be regular in your homework.
-I am going to improve it, that is for sure.
-I faced it during last two submissions; I did not get enough time for my regular day-to-day tasks because I was running late for my assignments & was coding all the weekend.